Thunder Bay, Ontario, Canada

 About St. Joseph's Care Group

-Established in 1884, St. Joseph's Care Group provides services in Mental Health & Addictions, Rehabilitative Care, and Seniors' Health.
+Established in 1884, St. Joseph's Care Group provides services in Mental Health & Addictions, Long-Term Care Services, and Rehabilitative Care Services.

 We operate more than eight sites across the city of Thunder Bay including a rehabilitative care hospital, two long-term care homes, seniors' supportive living, mental health supportive housing, live-in and day treatment for addictions, withdrawal management, and virtual care.